 External Ids for HTR7 Gene

 The neurotransmitter, serotonin, is thought to play a role in various cognitive and behavioral functions.
 The serotonin receptor encoded by this gene belongs to the superfamily of G protein-coupled receptors and the gene is a candidate locus for involvement in autistic disorder and other neuropsychiatric disorders.
 Three splice variants have been identified which encode proteins that differ in the length of their carboxy terminal ends. [provided by RefSeq, Jul 2008]

 GeneCards Summary for HTR7 Gene

 HTR7 (5-Hydroxytryptamine Receptor 7) is a Protein Coding gene.
-Diseases associated with HTR7 include Migraine With Or Without Aura 1 and Amnestic Disorder.
-Among its related pathways are GPCRs, Other and Selective Serotonin Reuptake Inhibitor Pathway, Pharmacodynamics.
+Diseases associated with HTR7 include Irritable Bowel Syndrome and Migraine With Or Without Aura 1.
+Among its related pathways are Monoamine GPCRs and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and G protein-coupled serotonin receptor activity.
 An important paralog of this gene is HTR1B.

 UniProtKB/Swiss-Prot Summary for HTR7 Gene

 This is one of the several different receptors for 5-hydroxytryptamine (serotonin), a biogenic hormone that functions as a neurotransmitter, a hormone, and a mitogen.
 The activity of this receptor is mediated by G proteins that stimulate adenylate cyclase.